Hirvensaloa/rehti-mmorpg/README.md

 ### Troubleshooting

-- If there are problems with the libpqxx make sure that the dependencies/libpqxx exists and that it has been checked out to tag `7.7.5`.
-As of now the `7.8^` doesn't work properly when installed on the Alpine image.

-- You can debug the db contents by running `psql -h 127.0.0.1 -p 6543 -U myuser -d mmorpg-database`
+- You can debug the database contents by running `psql -h 127.0.0.1 -p 6543 -U myuser -d mmorpg-database`